sk-zk/TruckLib/docfx/docs/Samples/00-simple.md

 `Append` creates a new road item going from the forward node of the road you called it on to the given coordinate.
-Note that road items can only have one neighbor in either direction, and therefore can only be appended to once &ndash; the reason `Append` can be chained like this is because it returns the newly created road item.
+Note that road items can only have one neighbor in either direction, and therefore can only be appended to once &ndash; the reason `Append` can be chained like this is because the method returns the newly created item.

-We don't need to set all the properties again like we did with the first road item because, by default, `Append` copies all properties to the new segment.
+We don't need to set all the properties again like we did with the first road item because, by default, `Append` copies all properties to the new item.

 Our map now looks like this: